msmk0/dfelibs/README.md

     1,1.4,-2
     ...

-or tab-separated text values
+tab-separated text values

     x       b       z
     1       1.4     -2
     ...

-or binary [NPY][npy] data.
+binary [NPY][npy] data or a [ROOT][root] `TTree`.
+The last option requires the [ROOT][root] library as an additional external dependency and is therefore separated from the rest.

 Data stored in one of the text-based formats can also be read back in:

 ```cpp
 dfe::TsvNamedTupleReader<Record> tsv("records.tsv");